eduardkrgr/katacoda-scenarios/devon-ide/step5.md

 We can confirm the effects of the command by using mavens version display what also shows the PATH of JAVA and Maven.
 `mvn -v`{{execute T2}}

 Now we need a additional tool node.js and want to update our IDE.
+Check if tool already is installed `node -v`{{execute T2}}

 So we have to update our enviroment Variable and open the devon.properties again.
 `projects/my-project/settings/devon.properties`{{open}}
 and we insert the tool we need